Health, Must Have Documents, Will

 I know that’s not what you want.
 You can easily download a free advance directive valid in your state, by going through the website of the National Hospice and Palliative Care Association.

-An advance directive is also included in my Must Have Documents program, along with the other essential protections for you and your loved ones: a will, a living revocable trust, a financial power of attorney and a durable power of attorney for health care.
+An advance directive is also included in the Must Have Documents program, along with the other essential protections for you and your loved ones: a will, a living revocable trust, a financial power of attorney and a durable power of attorney for health care.

 A durable power of attorney for healthcare is an essential partner to your advance directive.